Family Online Rules

 With younger children, it makes sense for you to set the rules and explain them.
 As kids get older and explore more of the online world, you can discuss new rules together.

-- I will not visit any websites that I think my parents would not approve of.
+- I will not visit any websites or download any apps that I think my parents or guardians would not approve of.

 - I won’t share my passwords with anyone (except my parents or a trusted adult) - not even my best friend.